 6. On the days when you have to put some hours in on your business, how about getting up very early,

 Do 3 or 4 hours work before mid-morning.
 Then spend the rest of the day guilt free with the kids.

 7. Take a look at your council’s website as there are probably details of local summer play schemes available

 – some may even have some places still available.

 8. Delegate and outsource wherever possible.

-If you don’t have a call answering service, pay for someone to answer your phone in the holiday.
+If you don’t have a call answering service, pay for someone to answer your phone in the summer holidays.
 It may help you to enjoy your time with the children without wondering whether the phone will ring.